Configuring IIS to Allow CORS Requests (Fixing AJAX Calls to an API)

-The problem: sending ajax requests from HTML5 application on local machine to my API that hosted under IIS on Google Cloud.
+The problem: sending AJAX requests from an HTML5 application running on my local machine to an API hosted under IIS (Google Cloud).

 $.post({